Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Attack** Wisdom vs Will
 > **Hit** 2d10 + Wisdom modifier psychic damage and the target is dazed (save ends).
 > **Effect** One ally within 10 may spend a recovery.
-> **Special** **Augment:** Give the target a penalty on saves against the dazed condition equal to your Charisma modifier.
+> **Special—Augment:** Give the target a penalty on saves against the dazed condition equal to your Charisma modifier.

 > #### Aura of Mending
 > *Your aura shines forth, powered by the connection to your godmind.
 Allies nearby regain their health and you can guide them into drawing upon inner resources.*
 > **Daily** **Utility** **6** (**Swift Action**) ● **Augmentable, Aura, Phrenic, Healing**
 > **Near** burst 2, all allies
 > **Effect** Every ally inside the aura at the start of their turn gains regeneration 1.
 While this aura is in place, you may, as a standard action, spend your *psi focus* to enable an ally within the aura to spend a recovery.
-Expending your psi focus in this fashion makes it refresh as after having used an encounter power.
+Expending your *psi focus* in this fashion makes it refresh as after having used an encounter power.
-> **Special** **Augment:** Add your Charisma modifier to the number of hit points regained each time someone spends a recovery.
+> **Special—Augment:** Add your Charisma modifier to the number of hit points regained each time yourself or an ally within the aura spends a recovery.

 > #### Unveiling the Godmind
 > *You stretch out your hand, creating a bridge between your godmind’s unbridled energy and the mind of a lesser creature, burning their mind and body to cinders.*